→ See the live ingredient breakdown for Iams Senior

 How it compares

-Iams Healthy Aging's C/64 puts it one point above Iams Adult MiniChunks (C/63) — a marginal upgrade driven by the senior-specific marine microalgae and L-carnitine additions.
-It's notably behind Hill's Science Diet Adult 7+ (C/64), though the two score nearly identically in our rubric.
+Iams Healthy Aging's C/58 puts it level with Iams Adult MiniChunks (C/58) — the senior-specific marine microalgae and L-carnitine additions are real, but they don't move the ingredient-quality score.
+It's on par with Hill's Science Diet Adult 7+ (C/58), the two scoring identically in our rubric.

 Who should choose Iams Healthy Aging